5010 Airport Inspections

 What is a 5010 Inspection?

 After the 5010 Inspection, MnDOT processes the collected data and sends out a results packet with a letter that explains the findings.
 The results packet lists any deficiencies identified during the inspection.
-The results packet is also forwarded to the FAA.
+The packet is also forwarded to the FAA.
 If the FAA finds it necessary, they may restrict approaches or place limitations upon the airport due to certain findings.

 It is the airport's responsibility to address each deficiency.
-Once the airport has a plan to correct them, MnDOT should be notified as soon as possible, but no later than 60 days.
+Once the airport has a plan to correct identified items, MnDOT should be notified as soon as possible, but no later than 60 days.
 Another follow-up letter should be sent to MnDOT and the FAA once the deficiencies have been corrected to prevent any restrictions from being placed on the airport.

 5010 Inspection Schedule